-You may have a thin metal wire or small metal ball put into the anal margin.
-This is so the area clearly shows up on scans or X-rays.
-The doctor uses these scans to work out exactly where to give the treatment.
-This way it:
+Your radiographers might put a thin metal wire or small metal ball into the anal margin.
+This is so the area clearly shows up on scans.
+Your doctor uses these scans to work out exactly where to give the treatment.

 Once you are in position the radiographers move the couch up and through the scanner.
 You need to lie very still.
 The radiographers leave the room and the scan starts.
 It takes about 5 minutes.
 You won't feel anything.
-The radiographers watch from the next door room.
+The radiographers watch from the room next door.

-Before the planning appointment you might also have other scans such as MRI scans or PET scans.
-Your treatment team can feed the other scans into the planning scanner.
+You might also have other scans such as MRI scans or PET scans to help plan your treatment.

 Ink and tattoo marks

-The radiographers might make pin point sized tattoo marks in the treatment area.
-These make sure they treat exactly the same area every day.
-They may also draw marks around the tattoos with permanent ink pen.
-This highlights the tattoos and makes them look like small crosses.
+The radiographers make pin point sized tattoo marks on your skin.
+They use these marks to line you up into the same position every day.
+The tattoos make sure they treat exactly the same area for all of your treatments.
+They may also draw marks around the tattoos with a permanent ink pen, so that they are clear to see when the lights are low.